-ART 6475 Aesthetics and Art Criticism
+ART 6475 - Aesthetics and Art Criticism

+Credits, 3 sem. hrs.
 This course offers philosophical and critical inquiry focusing on aesthetic value theories as they apply to historical and contemporary settings.

-ART 6507 Research Topics in Art History: Artists
+ART 6507 - Research Topics in Art History: Artists

+Credits, 3 sem. hrs.
 This is a lecture/laboratory course involving research on five approved artists and the development of visual resources supporting each.

-ART 6508 Research Topics in Art History: Periods or Styles 3 sem. hrs.
+ART 6508 - Research Topics in Art History: Periods or Styles

+Credits, 3 sem. hrs.
 This is a lecture/laboratory course involving research on five art periods or styles and the development of visual resources supporting each.

-ART 6511 Watercolor Painting: Non-Figurative
+ART 6511 - Watercolor Painting: Non-Figurative